LuisMiguelMedina/Knowledge-on-credit/practical_session_documentation.md

 With the line “writer.writerows(analyzed_data)” we “print” all the instances of data contained in the analyzed_data parameter.

-4.1.2.8 Save a frequency graph comparing each sentiment.
+**4.1.2.8 Save a frequency graph comparing each sentiment**.
 The last thing we have to do is to put the data in a more visually appealing format that will make the analysis of the data gathered easier.
 The method we have chosen is a frequency bar chart that will indicate the counting of instances in each sentiment group.
 This functionality is put in the function “visualize_sentiment_cunts”.
 The following image shows the code used to do so:

 ![](https://lh7-us.googleusercontent.com/CeC6kjnPt7G4zgbwyzTdMPGn-s_SR8Q4O5s703hs8MhiURQexNQJ9H8nQo-s0jxozwXVvpNctraciyDqh1_zWUmUHLz0TINuNWFBxAlgm2OUgpNuS5YgGSETFRJnl8HlySzLRDZ6wuVli__OWgTqyP4)

-Figure 15—Code: Generating the chart baked on the data.
+_Figure 15—Code: Generating the chart baked on the data._

 We first instance a dictionary named “sentiment_counts” containing the name of the sentiment together with a count of how many occurrences they have.
 We initialize them as 0 and then we increase the value of each according to how many of them they are on the result set.